insin/newforms/docs/models.rst

    A means of hooking newforms up with information about your model layer.

-   .. js:attribute:: throwsIfNotFound
+   .. js:attribute:: ModelInterface.throwsIfNotFound

       Set to ``true`` if an exception is thrown when a model can't be found.

-   .. js:attribute:: notFoundErrorConstructor
+   .. js:attribute:: ModelInterface.notFoundErrorConstructor

       Constructor of error to ve thrown when a model can't be found.
 Any exceptions which do not have this constructor will be rethrown.

-   .. js:attribute:: notFoundValue
+   .. js:attribute:: ModelInterface.notFoundValue

       Value returned to indicate not found, instead of throwing an exception.

-   .. js:attribute:: prepareValue
+   .. js:attribute:: ModelInterface.prepareValue

       Given a model instance, should return the id which will be used to search for valid choices on submission.

-   .. js:attribute:: findById
+   .. js:attribute:: ModelInterface.findById

       Finds a model instance by id, given the model query which was passed to newforms and the id of the selected model.